Bidens

 Bidens alba (Butterfly Needles, Spanish Needles, Beggarticks, Shepherd's Needles) This short-lived perennial to annual species of Bidens is native to tropical and subtropical regions in North America, Asia, South America, and Africa.
 The leaves of this species are edible, and are consumed in their native range, where it is used as a medicinal remedy.
 These plants form taproots under the soil and tufts of green foliage above.
 Flowers are white to cream to yellow, and are a great nectar source for local pollinators. |

-Bidens amplectans (Wai'anae koko'olau) This endangered species of Bidens grows naturally in coastal and lowland dry habitats on the island of O'ahu, where they are threatened by wildfire and habitat loss.
+Bidens amplectans (Wai'anae Koko'olau) This endangered species of Bidens grows naturally in coastal and lowland dry habitats on the island of O'ahu, where they are threatened by wildfire and habitat loss.
 Stems on these plants can reach between 5 and 10 feet tall, and are topped with yellow flowers that bloom in spring through fall.
 These are short-lived perennials or annuals. |

 Bidens amplissima (Vancouver Island Beggarticks) This annual wetland species is native to British Colombia and the state of Washington in the United States.
 These plants reach about 4 feet tall at maturity and roots are fibrous.
 Stems are typically dark red to purple, though they are also seen in shades of green.
 Flowers are yellow and foliage is green. |